techhubdotcom/borrow_memo/README.md

 Information about the project:

 The public part of the project is located in the ```app``` folder.
 It contains all necessary files and libraries to run the application.
-It doesn't require the instalation of the dependencies, but it's possible to recover 'node_modules' (for  example to can use them in development mode) using NPM and running:```npm update```
+It doesn't require the installation of the dependencies, but it's possible to recover 'node_modules' (for  example to can use them in development mode) using NPM and running:```npm update```
 Also there is possible to recover 'bower_componets' using ```bower update```

 Files with styles were created using scss and the conversion was made by Gulp task.